Negend/IssuesTestSolution/README.md

 * Allow flexible optional parameters in the json body input by the IssueDetails.cs model
 * investigate the certificate issue for a better fix
 * have token and any other personal information set as an environment variable. so security data is not shared in project during work
+* create a given step for the edit scenario that ensures an issue already exists(the last to be created) so that the same issue is not being updated

 #### For more information or in the event that the solution fails to load, run or files are unable to clone.
 [Click here](https://drive.google.com/file/d/11iY5OUBoUv0mC-OpSLLM0OXfCyGS4veZ/view?usp=sharing "Video Presentation") for a brief demo on the Test Framework